 A large international bank like Chase gives customers access to a huge network of ATMs and branches almost anywhere, however, it also typically charges fees for its accounts.
-These charges include monthly maintenance fees to keep an account active, overdraft, wire transfer and ATM fees for using a non-Chase machine.
+These charges include Chase overdraft fees, monthly services fees, checking account fees, wire transfer fees and ATM fees for using a non-Chase machine.
 Chase bank does also offer up to date options for mobile and online banking.

 ✓ No hidden bank fees.

 Signing up is free and takes less than 2 minutes.

 How Much Does It Cost To Open A Chase Bank Account?

 The minimum deposit for a Chase bank account depends on what type of account that you want to open.
 Chase bank offers three types of checking accounts: Chase Premier Plus Checking, Chase Total Checking and Chase Premier Platinum Checking.
 All three of these types of accounts have a monthly maintenance fee.
 The most significant difference between the three types of Chase checking accounts is that Chase Premier Plus accounts, both the regular and Platinum accounts, pay interest but Chase Total Checking does not.